 Sexual attacks on women harm the victim's wider family and community due to the connotations between sexual purity and pride and prestige within Indian culture.
 There is particularly strong stigma and shame around reporting sexual abuse against boys, which is also reported to be widespread (in part as they have more freedom to leave the home in India's patriarchal society, thus becoming more exposed to potential contexts of abuse) (Reuters, 8 May 2018).
-Domestic violence is also reportedly high, compounded by socioeconomic dependency of women upon men and the impact of COVID-19 (BBC News, 2 June 2020; UN News, 28 December 2020).
+Domestic violence is also reportedly high, compounded by socio-economic dependency of women upon men, the impact of COVID-19 and the dominance of patriarchal norms (BBC News, 3 May 2022; UN News, 28 December 2020).